clementreiffers/travelling-salesman-problem/README.md

 To run the app, you need to install node:
 <https://nodejs.org/en/download/>

-Once installed, with your terminal go to the folder to the root or tsp folder of the project and run the following commande:
+Once installed, with your terminal go to the folder to the root of the project and run the following commande:

 If you're using npm: